 Dimensions:

-Cargo Volume: From roughly 73 cubic feet (with rear seats reconfigured) to 38 cubic feet behind second row
+- Cargo Volume: From roughly 73 cubic feet (with rear seats reconfigured) to 38 cubic feet behind the second row